bigwiv/Biopython-cn/chr17.rst

 show regulatory regions, and a third track to show the GC percentage.
 The most commonly used type of track will contain features, bundled together in feature-sets.
 You might choose to use one feature-set for all your CDS features, and another for tRNA features.
-This isn¡¯t required - they can all go in the same feature-set, but it makes it easier to update the properties of just selected features (e.g. make all the tRNA features red).
+This isnâ€™t required - they can all go in the same feature-set, but it makes it easier to update the properties of just selected features (e.g. make all the tRNA features red).